divya21raj/UniPool/README.md

 [![Play Store Badge](https://developer.android.com/images/brand/en_app_rgb_wo_60.png)](https://play.google.com/store/apps/details?id=garbagecollectors.com.unipool&hl=en)

 ## Introduction
-A cab-pooling solution for univesities.
+A cab-pooling solution for universities.

 ## About the Project
 Cab-pooling is a huge concern in an isolated, residential university like Shiv Nadar University.
 It has become a part of the process while planning to go anywhere.
 Although Gmail is an easy platform for cab-pool requests, it is not convenient at all because of the following reasons,